 Like the Kenmore, steam washing is also offered, although many reviewers found that this feature did not offer much real-world improvement in washing performance.
 There are also options for up to 8 hours of pre-soaking and a 6-hour tumble setting, where the washer will tumble the clothes occasionally after washing to keep them fresh.

-Consumer Reports tested it and found that it has excellent performance, coming “at the top of the ratings” with a score of 90 out of 100.
+Consumer Reports tested it and found that it has excellent performance, with a score of 83 out of 100 in its 2014 rankings.
 This was thanks to excellent performance in their tests for washing performance, efficiency and capacity.
 It scored a little lower in gentleness then the Kenmore, getting only a Very Good score, presumably due to the higher agitation used in the shorter cycle.
 However, this still rates higher for gentleness than most washers, so it is unlikely to be an issue.

 The WGD88HEAW dryer is the electric model that complements the WFW88HEAW.
 This also offers plenty of capacity (7.4 cu. ft) and a 15-minute steam cycle which refreshes stale clothes with steam.
 Whirlpool also touts their Advanced Moisture Sensing, which uses three separate sensors to monitor the humidity to determine when the clothes are dry, so the cycle ends quickly.
 I would have liked to cite reviews for this model, but I could not find any, yet.